HitendraSinghRathore/Chapter-one/readme.md

 ## GridFS Rationale

 **GridFS** is implemented to provide a zero-cost solution for handling image uploads and storage.
 It efficiently updates, stores, and streams images, ensuring that media assets are delivered smoothly to the frontend without incurring extra costs.
+Which gives me the ability to focus on the core functionality of the application.

 ## Future Enhancements